OpenVisionE2/BackupSuite-NG/README.md

 ===========
 Created by Pedro Newbie revamped by Persian Prince

-Backup Suite (new generation) for Open Vision (won't work on other images)
+Backup Suite NG (New Generation) for Open Vision (won't work on other images)

 Ready bitbake recipe: